DoggyApp/.github/profile/README.md

 ## 8.0 Roadmap (in no general order...)

-- Build a dedicated testing environment for the application on ElasticBeanstalk.
+- Build a dedicated staging environment for the application on ElasticBeanstalk.
 The cost of hosting it is $350 a month a cheaper alternative until most of the work is out of the way would be ideal.

+- Develop Helm charts for environment-specific config management.

+- Develop a backup strategy and test a restore for the EFS database, using Flyway or LiquidBase.

 - Deep dive into the monitoring suit...
   > Collect logs and forward alerts not just from the frontend and backend but also from other namespaces and pods.
   > Learn more about the different metrics and how to interpret them and use them to optimize.
   > Practice these skills in a security conscious way to alert to potential vulernabilites and exploitations.

+- Write unit tests, I usually perform test driven development, but I wanted this appllication live as quickly as possible so that I could start job hunting. reviewing the code in a more disciploined way and writing unit, intergration and end to end testing is a process that I need to do.

 - Perform a suit of testing...
   > Stress testing to ensure that the architecture can properly handle load.
-  > Fuzz testing to find bugs a vulnerabilities.
+  > Fuzz testing to find bugs and vulnerabilities.
   > Deep dive into the various forms of testing that an application needs (the monitoring suit will be helpful here...)

 - Bolster security...